Ryan5473/task-managment/README.md

 ### Vercel (Recommended)

-FlowMate is optimized for deployment on Vercel:
+it  is optimized for deployment on Vercel:

 1. Push your code to GitHub/GitLab/Bitbucket
 2. Connect your repository to Vercel